 First Year Experience (FYE) is a set of programs, events, services, and staff that support students in their first year of college to help them be more successful both academically and personally during their transition to RRCC.
-This includes providing curricular and co-curricular programming, connections to support services, exploration of study and success strategies, and offering a variety of FYE Pathways courses.
+This connections to support services, exploration of study and success strategies, and offering a variety of FYE Pathways courses.
 You are considered a first-year student through your first full fall, spring, and summer semester at Red Rocks Community College.